Deuteronomy

 Introduction | A. Embrace | B. Understand | C. Respond | Podcast

-Purpose: Deuteronomy 8:1-20's first of four Living Commentary's message shows how we in three ways develop a strong Christian life: A.) Embrace God’s good purposes, B.) Understand life’s experiences, and C.) Respond to God's work in our lives.
+Purpose: Deuteronomy 8:1-20 shows how we develop a strong Christian life in three ways: embrace God’s good purposes, understand life’s experiences, and respond to God’s work in our lives.

 Introduction

-It is much like painting.
 We want our walls to look nice.
-They are scummed up and have a lot of peeling and cracking.
+They are covered in dirt and have extensive peeling and cracking.
 The temptation is just to paint over it.
-We say to ourselves, "It will look so much better."
-But the problem will soon reoccur.
-Because the old paint was not properly scraped off, the new will not stay on long.
-We are so unwilling to look at the real problems in our lives.
+We tell ourselves, “It will look so much better.”
+But the problem will come back soon, because the old paint wasn’t scraped off properly, so the new layer won't last long.
+We are often too unwilling to face the real problems in our lives.

 I hope to take a deeper look at our Christian lives in Deuteronomy 8.
-We will not find all of our answers here but will gain a general framework by which we can handle the questions of life through a better understanding of how God deals with His people.
+We will not find all of our answers here but will develop a general framework to approach life's questions through a better understanding of how God interacts with His people.

-We can fall into confusion, depression and rebellion if we are not careful.
-God warns His people of these things here.
+We can fall into confusion, depression, and rebellion if we are not careful.
+God warns His people about these dangers here.
 The point is that we need to remember His ways.
-Deuteronomy 8:2 and 8:8 both use the phrase, "You shall remember."
-This thought is similar to a New Testament phrase "renew your mind."
+Deuteronomy 8:2 and 8:8 both use the phrase, “You shall remember.”
+This idea is similar to a New Testament phrase, “renew your mind.”
 We need to know the truth and recall it.
-The very experiences that the Lord has taken us through become a great asset to living a Christ-filled life.
+The experiences that the Lord has led us through become a valuable asset for living a Christ-filled life.

-A.) Embrace God's good purposes: We build up our faith and ward against doubt by remembering God's good purposes even in difficult times.
+A.) Embrace God’s good purposes: We strengthen our faith and ward against doubt by recalling God’s good purposes, even during tough times.

 B.) Understand life’s experiences: We deepen our intimacy with the Lord by remembering His wonderful ways in our past and future plans ahead.